 Building Your ACT Study Plan

-Start with a full-length, timed practice test to establish your baseline.
-You can use official ACT practice tests or CramClub's ACT prep tools.
-Identify which sections need the most improvement and allocate your study time proportionally.
+Start by taking our free adaptive ACT diagnostic — it's about 15 minutes, requires no account, and pinpoints your weak areas so you know exactly where to focus.
+From there, use official ACT practice tests or CramClub's ACT prep tools to identify which sections need the most improvement and allocate your study time proportionally.

 A realistic timeline depends on your starting score and target: